asalt/bcm-gsea/docs/config-options.md

-# BCM-GSEA Configuration Reference
+# Tackle2 Configuration Reference

-This document lists all supported keys in the bcm-gsea configuration TOML files, including default values and notes on behaviour.
+This document lists all supported keys in the tackle2 configuration TOML files, including default values and notes on behaviour.
 You can also explore the schema from the CLI, e.g.:

 ```
-$ bcm-gsea describe
+$ tackle2 describe
-$ bcm-gsea describe params.bubbleplot --json
+$ tackle2 describe params.bubbleplot --json
 ```

 ## Top-level Structure